andrewcooke/id3img/README.md

 and then album name.

 **IMPORTANT** - this program provides access to files on your computer.
-A user can request any file, by giving the appropriate path.
+A remote user can request any file, by giving the appropriate path.
 So you should only use it on a local network where you trust other users.
 (In theory, only files below the "root" directory are available, but there may be bugs in the code.)